 Tart (With a Hint of Sweetness)

 If you like your apples to be cross between sweet and tart, these apples are for you.
-And the first variety in this section might just be the best apple for making applesauce.
+The heirloom variety Gravenstein might just be the best apple for making applesauce, but their short season and dwindling orchards make them more difficult to find.

 Crisp, Tangy, and Sharp